-The consolidated financial statements include Activate Learning and its subsidiary, Activate Learning Limited.
+The consolidated financial statements include Activate Learning and its subsidiaries, Activate Enterprise Limited and Activate Learning Investments Limited.
 The results of subsidiaries acquired or disposed of during the period are included in the consolidated income and expenditure account from the date of acquisition or up to the date of disposal.
 Intra-group sales and profits are eliminated fully on consolidation.
-In accordance with Financial Reporting Standard (FRS) 2, the activities of the student union have not been consolidated because Activate Learning does not control those activities.
-All financial statements are made up to 31 July 2014.
+All financial statements are made up to 31 July 2015.